 Melvin came home in November 1945.
 It was on a Wednesday night.
 June was ironing (everything had to be ironed then) and listening to Kay Kyser when she saw the head lights of the taxi come in the drive.
 June saw him jump over the gate and run into the house!
 They moved forward with their married life together.
 Another daughter, Nancy, was born in 1946 and son, Dennis, in 1951.

 During these years June was a full time homemaker.
 She helped found and was very active in the PTA at the Beacon School, which was attended by all of her children.
-They gave their hearts to Jesus, were baptized, and became members of the Beacon Methodist Church where June worked with the Bible School, played the piano, and was the choir director.
+They gave their hearts to Jesus, were baptized, and became members of the Beacon Methodist Church.
+June taught the Art classes during Bible School, played the piano, and was the choir director.
 She was always there for the Easter Sunrise services in the park.

 After her youngest was in high school June started working as a dental assistant to Dr. Walker in Oskaloosa.
 During those years Melvin prepared her famous chicken and noodles for the monthly church Family Night.

-June and Melvin combined their talents setting up a business where Melvin dug the clay and processed it, and they traveled all over Iowa selling it to schools.
-They also used molds to make their famous “Silvers Stoneware Clay” pottery.
+June and Melvin combined their talents and set up a business where Melvin dug the clay and processed it, and they sold and delivered it to schools all over Iowa.
+They also used molds to make their famous “Silvers Stoneware Clays” pottery.

 In 1994-1996 June and Melvin took three separate trips to Alaska, enjoying each trip for months.